MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/business/device-states.md

 ---
 # <a name="device-states"></a>Estados do dispositivo

-Este artigo se aplica ao Microsoft 365 Business Premium.
+Este artigo se aplica a Microsoft 365 Business Premium.

 Os dispositivos na lista **Ações do dispositivo** (página inicial do administrador \> **Ações do dispositivo**) podem ter os estados a seguir.